AIFDR/riab/docs/usage/plugins/development.rst

    @staticmethod
     def run(input):

-        """Risk plugin for earthquake fatalities
+        ""Tutorial on writing a simple impact plugin

         Input
           inputs: Specifies a dictionary containing the input paramaters for the plugin